devenpatel2/OpenvinoDocker/README.md

 # Openvino Docker
 The repo has three docekr files, creating three docker in steps.
 This helps to create a base docker (Dockerfile), then a use it to add gpu-support (Dockerfile.gpu).
 Once this is done, we create a new docker (Docekrfile.cv) with additional requirements, like OpenCV.
-In this docker file, you can add additions requirements.
+In this docker file, you can add additional requirements.
 This helps to keep things modular and managebale.

 # Features
  - OpenVino development docker